FaizanZaheerGit/Express-Typegoose-Boilerplate/README.md

 For running this example run cmd on cli, npm run start,

 For running in development watch mode, run cmd on cli, npm run dev

+Before running docker build or docker-compose up , make sure to run pnpm i to generate a pnpm-lock.yaml file